electric-eloquence/gulp/README.md

   images: 'client/img/**/*'
 };

+gulp.task('clean', function() {
   // Not all tasks need to use streams.
   // A gulpfile is just another node program and you can use any package
   // available on npm.
-gulp.task('clean', function() {
-  // You can use multiple globbing patterns as you would with `gulp.src`. return del(['build']);
+  return del(['build']);
 });